lostpebble/pullstate/docs/async-hooks-overview.md

 ---

-**NOTE:** In all these hooks, `stores` is only available when you are doing server rendering and you have used your centralized Pullstate `core` to create your Async Actions (see the server-rendering part [Creating an Async Action](async-actions-creating.md)).
+**NOTE:** In all these hooks, `stores` is only available when you are doing server rendering and you have used your centralized Pullstate "Core" to create your Async Actions (see the server-rendering part [Creating an Async Action](async-actions-creating.md)).
 If you have a client-side only app, just import and use your stores directly.